Heatblur-Simulations/f-4e-manual/_sources/cockpit.rst.txt

 .. image:: images/SSBs.png

 The Station Select Buttons are used to activate air to ground munition stations and the nose gun.
 Upon selection of a station, the upper half denoting the position will illuminate green to confirm the station is active.
 The lower half will illuminate amber once the necessary mode is selected, the weapon is compatible with the weapon select knob option, the Master Arm is in the ARM position, and any necessary warm up period for the selected weapon type is completed.
 L and R positions are left and right, respectively, with O denoting outboard and I denoting inboard stations.
 The centerline weapon position is CL, and the nose gun is armed with the GUN station selector button.

 A dimmer knob is also provided to raise or lower the lighting of the station select buttons relative to current cockpit conditions.
+If the Flight Instrument Brightness Knob above it is set to the full CCW position, it overrides the dimmer knob and Station Select Buttons are always illuminated at full brightness.

 Master Arm Switch